Science with a small two-band UV-photometry mission I: Mission description and follow-up observations of stellar transients: Kilonovae

 Having estimates for the peak absolute magnitude distribution of the KN emission, one can plot the apparent magnitudes for different distances and compare them with a given detection threshold.
 This is presented in the right panel of Fig.~\ref{fig:KN_lum_Ascenzi_mag_dl}.

-The left panel of Fig.~\ref{fig:KN_sim_lc} shows a similar simulation of nucleosynthesis-powered KN light curves with the \texttt{POSSIS 2.0} code for the 260--360~nm band assuming the quantum efficiency QE$(\nu)$ function of the Gpixel GSENSE4040BSI sensor, which is one of the candidates for \emph{QUVIK}'s NUV detector (see Sect. \ref{sect.payload}).
+The left panel of Fig.~\ref{fig:KN_sim_lc} shows a similar simulation of nucleosynthesis-powered KN light curves with the \texttt{POSSIS 2.0} code for the 260--360~nm band assuming the preliminary mean optical throughput of the telescope in the NUV band (the exact coatings and filters and hence the throughput of the telescope as a function of wavelength will be determined in the future development phases) and the quantum efficiency QE$(\nu)$ function of the Gpixel GSENSE4040BSI sensor, which is a candidate for \emph{QUVIK}'s NUV detector (see Sect. \ref{sect.payload}).
 For this band and sensor, the median absolute peak AB magnitude is $-17.3$, and the 90\% CI is between $-14.4$ and $-18.6$.